MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-TW/Teams/financial-teams-templates-in-the-admin-console.md

 ## <a name="use-team-templates-with-microsoft-graph"></a>以 Microsoft Graph 使用團隊範本

-開發人員可以使用 Microsoft Graph 從預先組建的團隊範本建立團隊。若要深入了解在 Microsoft Graph 中使用團隊範本, 請參閱[開始在 Microsoft Graph 中使用團隊範本](get-started-with-teams-templates.md), [Microsoft Teams API 概觀](/graph/teams-concept-overview?view=graph-rest-1.0), 和 [teamsTemplate 資源類型](/graph/api/resources/teamstemplate?view=graph-rest-1.0)。
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview?view=graph-rest-1.0&preserve-view=true), and [teamsTemplate resource type](/graph/api/resources/teamstemplate?view=graph-rest-1.0&preserve-view=true).

 ### <a name="bank-branch"></a>銀行分行